AnandChowdhary/writing/honors-biology.md

 1. Our consciousness is likely to have evolved from less complex forms, as a product of evolution.
 [Minimal Selfhood and the Origins of Consciousness, 2018](http://nbn-resolving.org/urn:nbn:de:bvb:20-opus-157470)
 1. OpenStax, Biology.
 OpenStax CNX.
 Mar 23, 2016 http://cnx.org/contents/185cbf87-c72e-48f5-b51e-f14f21b5eabd@10.8
 1. Philip Goff, William Seager, Sean Allen-Hermanson.
 Panpsychism.
 [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/panpsychism/#DefiPanp).
 1. A living thing, or a self, is a part of the universe that sustains itself and makes more of its kind.
-A Universal Definition of Life: Autonomy and Open-Ended Evolution, 2004 [2002][](https://link.springer.com/article/10.1023/B:ORIG.0000016440.53346.dc)
+A Universal Definition of Life: Autonomy and Open-Ended Evolution, 2004 [2002](https://link.springer.com/article/10.1023/B:ORIG.0000016440.53346.dc)
+1. Friedrich C (1998).
+Physiology and genetics of sulfur-oxidizing bacteria.
+Adv Microb Physiol.
+Advances in Microbial Physiology.
+39. pp. 235–89
 1. The original function of consciousness was probably to direct a mobile self that was short of energy to a  [Evolution of consciousness: Phylogeny, ontogeny, and emergence from general anesthesia, 2018](https://www.pnas.org/content/110/Supplement_2/10357#ref-52)
 1. Trichoplax adhaerens moves around haphazardly.
 [Coordinated Feeding Behavior in Trichoplax, an Animal without Synapses, 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0136098)
 1. When starved for a while, it will move itself in the direction of tasty things.
 [Regulation of the Feeding Behavior of the Planarian Dugesia (Girardia) tigrina, 2002 [2001]](https://www.researchgate.net/publication/226650185_Regulation_of_the_Feeding_Behavior_of_the_Planarian_Dugesia_Girardia_tigrina)